alexking-and/kilburn-coding-challenges/challenge-6-it-looks-like-youre-trying-to-trype-a-letter/README.md

-# Challenge 6 - It Looks Like You're Trying to Type a Letter
+# Challenge 6 - It Looks Like You're Trying to Trype a Letter

 ## Problem
 We're all familiar with red squiggly lines when we make typing mistakes in some of the more popular text editors.